Leslie’s (NASDAQ:LESL) Updates FY 2022 Earnings Guidance

-Leslie’s (NASDAQ:LESL – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
-The company reported ($0.01) EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.01.
-The company had revenue of $228.07 million during the quarter, compared to the consensus estimate of $211.32 million.
-During the same quarter in the previous year, the business posted ($0.02) EPS.
-The firm’s revenue for the quarter was up 18.5% on a year-over-year basis.
-As a group, research analysts expect that Leslie’s will post 1.04 EPS for the current year.

-In other news, insider Moyo Labode sold 4,696 shares of the company’s stock in a transaction that occurred on Thursday, May 12th.
+In other news, insider Moyo Labode sold 4,696 shares of the stock in a transaction that occurred on Thursday, May 12th.
 The stock was sold at an average price of $17.48, for a total value of $82,086.08.
-Following the completion of the transaction, the insider now owns 11,554 shares of the company’s stock, valued at $201,963.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 3.60% of the company’s stock.
+Following the completion of the transaction, the insider now directly owns 11,554 shares of the company’s stock, valued at approximately $201,963.92.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Corporate insiders own 3.60% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in LESL.
-Point72 Hong Kong Ltd bought a new position in Leslie’s during the first quarter worth $112,000.
-MetLife Investment Management LLC acquired a new position in shares of Leslie’s in the 1st quarter valued at about $183,000.
-MML Investors Services LLC acquired a new position in shares of Leslie’s in the 4th quarter valued at about $257,000.
-Virtu Financial LLC bought a new stake in shares of Leslie’s during the 1st quarter valued at about $284,000.
-Finally, Canada Pension Plan Investment Board acquired a new stake in Leslie’s in the first quarter worth $294,000.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Point72 Hong Kong Ltd acquired a new stake in Leslie’s during the 1st quarter valued at $112,000.
+MetLife Investment Management LLC acquired a new stake in Leslie’s during the 1st quarter valued at $183,000.
+MML Investors Services LLC acquired a new stake in Leslie’s during the 4th quarter valued at $257,000.
+Virtu Financial LLC acquired a new stake in Leslie’s during the 1st quarter valued at $284,000.
+Finally, Canada Pension Plan Investment Board acquired a new stake in Leslie’s during the 1st quarter valued at $294,000.

 About Leslie’s (Get Rating)